minaawad2030/MoviesStreamAndroidApp/README.md

   - EXOPlayer

-  Database and PHP files are included
+  Database and PHP files are included in movieApp folder